What is Zendesk AI? A complete 2026 overview

 The reality of setting up Zendesk AI

-So, how hard is it to get Zendesk AI working?
-The process means digging into your Zendesk admin panel to turn the features on, setting up your bot’s logic in a tool called Flow Builder, and making sure your help center is organized just right so the AI can learn from it.
+So, what does it take to get Zendesk AI working?
+The process involves utilizing your Zendesk admin panel to turn the features on, setting up your bot’s logic in Flow Builder, and ensuring your help center is well-organized.

 Understanding Zendesk AI pricing